Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Equilibrium properties for various stressor strengths

 \subsection{Structural significance of the statistical couplings}

-Following the standard direct-coupling approach \cite{}, we rank the inferred couplings in descending order of their Frobenius scores ($L_2$ norms),
+Following the standard direct-coupling approach \cite{cocco2018inverse}, we rank the inferred couplings in descending order of their Frobenius scores ($L_2$ norms),

 and use this ranking as a predictor of the contacts in the dimer.
 Informally speaking, we expect the strongest inferred couplings to be those corresponding to real contacts among amino acids in the dimer (see \cref{par:methods}).
-We compute the positive predictive value (PPV) at rank $k$ as the fraction of the top $k$ scores whose pairs of sites $(i,j)$ are in contact in the dimer.
+We compute the positive predictive value (PPV) at rank $k$ as the fraction of the top-$k$ scores whose pairs of positions along the sequence are effectively in contact in the 3D dimer.

 We show in \cref{fig:ppv} the PPV used for contacts prediction in structure $S_A$ and $S_C$ (left and right panels, respectively), for different values of the interaction strength $\bint$.
-As expected we can see that, whatever the value of $\bint$ is, the PPV performs better on predicting contacts in structure $S_A$ rather than in $S_C$.
+Between the two structures, we can see that - whatever the value of $\bint$ is - the PPV performs better on predicting contacts in structure $S_A$ rather than in $S_C$.
 Indeed, for $S_A$ we always predict the first $19$ contacts out of the total $28$, while for $S_C$ we miss more contacts.
 The missed contacts always include the central site and the central site of the binding mode, see below.
 Both structures $S_A$ and $S_C$ can host an extremely large number of sequences: the higher this number, the more designable the structure is said to be.
 However, it appears that having high designability is harmful for inferring couplings: between $S_A$ and $S_C$, the former can host less sequences, which means it is more specific and allows for better inference and contacts prediction.
 As for the different interaction strengths, we cannot identify a particular trend for increasing values of $\bint$ both for structure $S_A$ and structure $S_C$.